preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 Selecting an image
 *******************
-The first step is to select an image and then som basic settings can be made, see below.
+The first step is to select an image and then some basic settings can be made, see below.

 My Computer
 -----------